You have a question? You didn't find the answer?

 For general information such as site description, local ties, beacon identification, go to the Site log pages.

-They may be found directly in sinex format for the DORIS network on the dedicated ITRF ftp site.
+They may be found directly in sinex format for the DORIS network on the dedicated ITRF website.

-See also the complete ITRF2014 for all space geodesy techniques.
+See also the complete ITRF2020 for all space geodesy techniques.

 Ground antennas